olliefr/short-modelling-project-1-yr2/README.md

 This is a set of tools i built to help my team with the project.
 Each tool is described in its respective section below.

-*NB* I'm only a beginner `OCaml` programmer and writing those tools was a 'here be dragons' experience for me.
+I'm only a beginner OCaml programmer and writing those tools was a 'here be dragons' experience for me.
 Suggestions and improvements on my OCaml style are welcome.

 ## google_distance_matrix_query